 It’s how Amazon knows what book you might be interested in purchasing next.

-As I mentioned above, big data is a collection of information that a company (or app or individual) generates that needs to be analyzed and processed.
+Big Data is a collection of information that a company (or app or individual) generates that needs to be analyzed and processed.

 Data comes from a lot of different places.
 These range from social media posts to financial records down to its internal emails and audio and video files.

-When used correctly, big data enhances a company’s productivity and the quality of its products and services.
+When used correctly, Big Data enhances a company’s productivity and the quality of its products and services.

-Fully processed big data can also help a business understand market conditions by analyzing consumers’ shopping habits, allowing the company to find out which products are top sellers and which are flops.
+Fully processed Big Data can also help a business understand market conditions by analyzing consumers’ shopping habits, allowing the company to find out which products are top sellers and which are flops.

 When you consider that over 325 million new devices (such as smartphones and tablets) are connecting to the internet every month, it’s not surprising to find out that 90% of all data recorded in human history has been generated in the last two years.